The FI Group way to help you claim R&D Tax

 Seek professional assistance

 Seeking the help of a qualified professional is by far the simplest way to claim your R&D tax relief.
 Make sure to choose a consultant with competitive rates and a long track record of successful claims.
-At FI Group we have both an extensive track record in the UK and Europe and 100% success rate on all UK claims so you’ll be in safe hands.

 How FI Group helps you claim R&D tax credits